-ideas in the context of a conceptual framework, and organize knowledge in ways that facilitate retrieval and action.
-They can present content in qualitatively different ways by applying their perceptions of meaningful patterns in ways experienced, or in other words, they can relate the content of 1 content area with another in more seamless ways.
+Expert teachers excel mainly in their content expertise areas and within particular contexts of the populations or sports in which they have their expertise.
+They are able to develop systems for repetitive operations that allow them to accomplish their teaching responsibilities more efficiently and effectively.
+They also are more opportunistic and flexible in their teaching because they are less afraid of making a mistake or being asked questions that they are less able to answer.
+Expert teachers also are more sensitive to task demands and social situations surrounding them when solving problems, allowing them to minimize extraneous thoughts and actions while still addressing the "real issue" or content learning expectations.3 Expert teachers have deep foundations of factual and theoretical knowledge, understand the facts and ideas in the context of a conceptual framework, and organize knowledge in ways that facilitate retrieval and action.
+They can present content in qualitatively different ways by applying their perceptions of meaningful patterns in ways experienced, or in other words, they can relate the content of one content area with another in more seamless ways.
 An example of this application would be applying the basic principles of biochemistry and physiology for the creation of energy (adenosine triphosphate) directly to the rationale to support specific dietary or exercise practices or training.
-When asked more complex questions, expert teachers may be slower to solve problems and respond, but that response generally is richer and is influenced more by personal sources of information.3
+When asked more complex questions, expert teachers may be slower to solve problems and respond, but their responses generally are richer and are influenced more by personal sources of information.3

 When it comes to teaching skills of planning, interactive instruction, and postlesson reflections, there are some distinct differences between novice and expert teachers.
 Both novice and expert teachers develop mental plans for sequencing lesson components and contents; however, the majority of the novice teacher's preparation involves how to represent content to the students.
 In response to student performances (outcomes), the expert teacher adjusts more readily and appropriately as compared to the novice.
-The novice works out solutions to problems by constructing detailed mental plans of representation which often are time consuming and inefficient.4 Expert teachers are more able to skillfully keep lessons on track, accomplish objectives, and use student comments and questions as springboards to deeper learning.
-Novice teachers generally provide clean, neat, and easy-tofollow explanations, yet when faced with student comments or questions, their often unrehearsed answers have been found not to be completely correct.4 Expert teachers are able to illustrate or reinforce concepts and skills spontaneously or locate information quickly in the text, balancing content and student-centered instruction with minimal planning.
-On the other hand, novice teachers are rarely able to link related concepts within a lesson or across a curriculum without planning.4 When examining the outcome of their teaching, expert teachers focus primarily on student understanding of material and the accomplishment of instructional goals, and novice teachers focus more on student participation, active involvement, and behavior, with little analysis of achievement of instructional goals.4
+The novice works out solutions to problems by constructing detailed mental plans of representation, which often are time consuming and inefficient.4 Expert teachers are more able to skillfully keep lessons on track, accomplish objectives, and use student comments and questions as springboards to deeper learning.
+Novice teachers generally provide clean, neat, and easy-to-follow explanations, yet, when faced with student comments or questions, their often unrehearsed answers have been found not to be completely correct.4 Expert teachers are able to illustrate or reinforce concepts and skills spontaneously or locate information quickly in the text, balancing content and student-centered instruction with minimal planning.
+On the other hand, novice teachers are rarely able to link related concepts within a lesson or across a curriculum without planning.4

+When examining the outcome of their teaching, expert teachers focus primarily on student understanding of material and the accomplishment of instructional goals, and novice teachers focus more on student participation, active involvement, and behavior, with little analysis of achievement of instructional goals.4

 There are many methods, workshops, and educational programs designed to help improve teaching abilities and transition teachers from novice to expert.
-Soliciting and getting feedback on all aspects of teaching is 1 of the more personal approaches to addressing teaching deficiencies; however, this method requires there to be expert teachers who can review and assist the novice teacher in identifying possible solutions or methods to remediate teaching.
-It also requires the novice teacher to be open to constructive criticism and feedback and use that information for improvement rather than negatively impacting self-esteem or confidence.
+Soliciting and getting feedback on all aspects of teaching is one of the more personal approaches to addressing teaching deficiencies; however, this method requires there to be expert teachers who can review and assist the novice teacher in identifying possible solutions or methods to remediate teaching.
+It also requires the novice teacher to be open to constructive criticism and feedback and use that information for improvement rather than having it negatively impact self-esteem or confidence.